deckgo/deckdeckgo/README.md

 [DeckDeckGo] is a deck of slides where each slide has its own layout and behaviour.
 Their content could be edited and structured using the provided `slots` and other attributes.

-The deck should be declared using the tag `<deckgo-deck>` and each slide should be added to its children.
+The deck should be declared using the tag `<deckgo-deck/>` and each slide should be added to its children.

 ```
 <deckgo-deck>